python/cpython/Doc/howto/pyporting.rst

    Brett Cannon's `Why Python 3 exists`_.

-   For help with porting, you can use this python-converter-tool_.
+   For help with porting, you can view the archived python-porting_ mailing list.

 The Short Explanation
 =====================